 A message from your Employee Assistance Program

-If you would like to talk about easing anxiety, or any other concern, the UConn EAP provides confidential, free, professional consultation, brief counseling and/or referral for faculty, staff, graduate assistants and household family members to help identify and resolve problems or concerns affecting you, your family or your job.
+If you would like to talk about this, or any other concern, the UConn EAP provides confidential, free, professional consultation and brief counseling for faculty, staff, graduate assistants and household family members to help identify and resolve problems or concerns affecting you, your family or your job.

 Call today for a private, no-hassle appointment.

 800-852-4392 (CT toll-free)

 For more information, contact: Gary Alger at firstname.lastname@example.org